tektheone/Flex_living_Reviews_Dashboard/QUICK_START.md

 3. **Filter Reviews**:
    - Select a property from dropdown
    - Set minimum rating (9+, 8+, etc.)
-   - Filter by channel (Airbnb, Booking.com)
+   - Filter by channel (Airbnb, Booking.com, Google, Direct)
    - Search for specific guests or keywords
    - Sort by date or rating
 4. **Toggle Visibility** - Click "Show on Website" / "Hide on Website" buttons